ConnerWit/ConnerWit/README.md

 (ok this is  a serious one)

-Through meaningful internships at tech directed companies such as Brainhive BV and De Websmid bv, learned to grasp and hone my skills for web-development, backend development, system programming and (partially) cloud management.
+Through meaningful internships at tech directed companies such as Brainhive BV and De Websmid BV I have learned to grasp and hone my skills for web-development, backend development, system programming and (partially) cloud management.
-Looking forward to new experiences to learn new skills, improve current ones and improve myself to achieve my dream of becoming a world-class coding wizard🧙🧙🧙!
+Looking forward for new experiences to learn more skills, improve current ones and improve myself to achieve my dream of becoming a world-class coding wizard🧙🧙🧙!

 ## Currently learning: